 A tenet of architectural photography is the use of perspective control.
 Vertical lines are kept parallel and non-converging.
 This is achieved by using tilt/shift lenses or during post-production.

 A deep depth of field is usually employed so that both the foreground and background are in sharp focus.

 Architectural photography typically shows either the exterior and/or the interior of buildings using slightly different photography techniques and equipment.
 Exterior photography of buildings usually does not require supplemental lighting – available daylight and building spotlights and street lighting is employed.

-Aerial photography is now common and show the various different perspectives of the structure being photographed.
-This will generally show the location and layout of the structure in relation to surroundings.
+Aerial photography is now common and shows the various different perspectives of the structure being photographed.
+This will generally show the location and layout of the structure in relation to its surroundings.
 An architectural photographer may use a helicopter, small plane or more commonly, a drone to capture these images.

 Interior Architectural Photography

 Interior architectural photography can also be performed with ambient light transmitted through windows and skylights, as well as interior lighting fixtures.
 Some architectural photographers may use supplemental lighting.